ntower/redux-saga-test-helper/readme.md

 ### Putting them together

 With these tools we can put together our unit tests.
-If there's any yield statements we need mock values for, we specify thosse mocks using `when`.
+If there's any yield statements we need mock values for, we specify those mocks using `when`.
 Anything that doesn't need a mock (ie, where `undefined` works just fine), can be omitted.
 Then we pass the array of mocks into run, and get back an array of everything it yielded.
-Then we write our test assertions on that array, usually not caring about the order.
+Our test assertions check the contents of that array, usually not caring about the order.

 ```js
 import { when, run } from 'redux-saga-test-helper';